 If your canceled week re-rents, refunds will be sent in the form of a check within 30 days from receipt of payment from the new leaseholder.

-If there is a second wave of Covid-19 or if the Outer Banks closes to visitors again, can I cancel and get an automatic refund?
+If the Outer Banks closes to visitors again, can I cancel and get an automatic refund?

 This pandemic has been an unprecedented event in so many ways that no one can say for certain what will happen.
 Refunds are never automatic, each situation will be addressed on a case by case basis.
 We promise to promptly communicate the most up to date local information anytime travel restrictions to the Outer Banks are put into place.
 As long as access to the Outer Banks is available, cancellations will be governed under our cancellation policy.